How to List on the MLS Without a Realtor

 Flat fee MLS services offer listing-only options with licensed real estate professionals to post your home on the local MLS without paying high commission rates.

-These companies often charge less than $500 for a basic listing with minimal support, and many offer comprehensive packages or a-la-carte services to simplify the FSBO process.
+These companies often charge less than $500 for a basic listing with minimal support, and many offer comprehensive packages or à la carte services to simplify the FSBO process.

 Flat fee listing packages may include: